tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 ## Choosing where to start

-Since there are so many concurrency models available through this gem, I thought a good place to start would be to simply pick a model and write some code.
+I thought a good place to start would be to simply pick a concurrency model and write some code.
 The first option [listed in the README](https://github.com/ruby-concurrency/concurrent-ruby#general-purpose-concurrency-abstractions) is their [`Async`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html)  module.
 This concurrency model also happens to be inspired by Erlang's (and therefore Elixir's) [`gen_server`](https://elixir-lang.org/getting-started/mix-otp/genserver.html), so it was the perfect place to start.

 In Elixir/Erlang, a `gen_server` would run in a new Erlang process (_insert disclaimer about Erlang's processes not being Operating System processes here_).
 This allows it to run independently of the caller's process. `concurrent-ruby` provides similar functionality with Ruby's [`Thread`](https://ruby-doc.org/core-2.7.0/Thread.html).

 When `include`d in a class, `Async` adds two new methods to the class that can be used as proxies.
 When used, these methods will "wrap" the method you are calling.
 By wrapping the method, the proxies will handle the setup for running in a separate thread.
-These new methods are (1) [`async`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#async-instance_method) which will immediately return to the caller while continuing the work in the new thread and (2) [`await`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#await-instance_method) which will also do the work in the other thread, but, when called, will block (or (a)wait in) the main thread until the method called finishes and returns.
+These new methods are (1) [`async`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#async-instance_method) which will immediately return to the caller while continuing the work in the new thread and (2) [`await`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#await-instance_method) which will also do the work in the other thread, but, when called, will block (or (a)wait) the main thread until the method finishes and returns.

 If you (and your team) are familiar with the Erlang terms, you can use `cast` (`async`) and `call` (`await`) instead.